rouxers/book/src/en/lse.md

 Otherwise for all other M2 EOLRb cases with a non-cycle 4C case, do the regular swap that swaps the LR edge on top with the edge below it (e.g. `M' U2 M` when the LR edge is at UF).

-The cases are quite easy to recognise by only looking at the U-face colors and patterns; only 2 of the stickers on top are the D-face color, and they'll either be positioned in UL/UR or the U-center and UF or UB.
+The cases are quite easy to recognise by only looking at the U-face colors and pattern; only 2 of the stickers on top are the D-face color, and they'll either be positioned in UL/UR or the U-center and UF or UB.

 **DFDB in ULUR:**
 <div id="dfdb_in_ulur">